Parenting

 Blankets Used as Sunshades

-Thin swaddle blankets may seem safe to completely drape over a car seat or stroller seat, but even the thinnest blankets can actually limit airflow and cause the temperatures inside the seat to rise to dangerous levels.
+Thin swaddle blankets may seem safe to completely drape over a car seat or stroller seat, but even the thinnest blankets can actually limit airflow.
+This can cause the temperatures inside the seat to rise to dangerous levels.
 Instead of covering them up with a swaddle or other thin blanket, consider:

 • Using the car seat or stroller seat canopy if yours has one